coolbutuseless/eventloop/README.md

 R graphics device at speeds fast enough to be considered interesting for games and other ‘realtime’ animated possiblilities.

+## ToDo before release:

+-   Add an argument “show_fps” to auto configure the FPS display.

 ## What is an Event Loop?

 An event loop (or ‘game loop’, or ‘interactive loop’) is a programming